 It's important to note that pets are not allowed on some public lands and waterways, and in other areas they must be leashed.
 Please be respectful of seasonal and year-round laws and posted signage about pets.
 Also note that dogs can be considered predators (and prey) to some wildlife, so it’s very important to obey all the rules.
 Also clean up after your pet, and make sure they have enough food and water while you’re out exploring.

 Pet are allowed ON LEASH in most of Montana’s State Parks.
 Click here for rules and a list of the parks that do not allow pets.Glacier National Park

 Within Glacier National Park, pets are allowed in developed areas, in front-country campgrounds and picnic areas, along roads, in parking areas and in boats on lakes where motorized watercraft are permitted.
 Pets are not permitted on trails, along lake shores, in the backcountry or in any building.
 Click here for more information.Dog Parks/Runs

-Some of Western Montana’s larger cities have off-leash dog parks—and Missoula even has an indoor dog park.
+Some of Western Montana’s larger cities have off-leash dog parks.
 Be sure to follow posted signage at each park.